-- To work side-by-side with teaching staff, supporting them with training and development so that they can deliver well differentiated lessons with the needs of those pupils who have SEN and disabilities in mind. - To set exceptionally high expectations for all our pupils.
-Our aspirations are no lower for pupils with SEN and disabilities. - To teach, recognise and reinforce good behaviour.
+- work side-by-side with teaching staff, supporting them with training and development so that they can deliver appropriate adaptive lessons with the needs of those pupils who have SEN and disabilities in mind. - set exceptionally high expectations for all our pupils.
+Our aspirations are no lower for pupils with SEN and disabilities. - teach, recognise and reinforce good behaviour.

-ADMISSION ARRANGEMENTS
+ADMISSIONS ARRANGEMENTS